seanpm2001/seanpm2001/Remodels/2024/README.md

 Nicknames (SEAN9000)
 Update information about Windows and MacOS support Section about upcoming projects
+Rework of index | Make an alternative format view similar to the way it was done on the Takeout Tuesdays project
 ```

 </details> <!-- End of completed remodel goals section !-->